cdown/sshrc/README.md

     $ type ..
     .. is aliased to `cd ..'

-Just specify whatever bash commands you would like to run after sshing into your server in ~/.sshrc.
-The tool will copy the file to a temp folder on the server, and source that file after starting bash.
-Other users of the server will not be affected.

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
-Sshrc will let you load these configurations into your ssh session.
-Just put the config files into a ~/.sshrc.d directory.
-They will be copied to the server and can be accessed at `$SSHHOME/.sshrc.d`.
+Put them in ~/.sshrc.d and sshrc will copy them to the /tmp directory after login.
+You can find them on the sever at $SSHHOME/.sshrc.d

     $ mkdir -p ~/.sshrc.d
-    $ echo 'some data' > ~/.sshrc.d/data.txt
-    $ echo 'cat $SSHHOME/.sshrc.d/data.txt' > ~/.sshrc
-    $ sshrc me@myserver
-    some data

-The contents of ~/.sshrc.d will be copied to $SSHHOME/.sshrc.d under /tmp.
-Try not to stuff too much junk into your ~/.sshrc.d.
-It'll slow down your login times, and if the folder contents are > 1MB, the server may start blocking your sshrc attempts.

-<h2>Vim Usage</h2>
-Here is a more practical example of how to take advantage of the ~/.sshrc.d with vim.

-    $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/vimrc
     $ echo 'VIM=$SSHHOME/.sshrc.d' > ~/.sshrc
     $ sshrc me@myserver
     $ vim # jk -> normal mode will work

-<h2>Tmux Usage</h2>
+Putting too much data in ~/.sshrc.d will slow down your login times.
+If the folder contents are > 1MB, the server may start blocking your sshrc attempts.

+If you use tmux frequently, you can make sshrc work there as well.

     $ echo 'SHELL=$SSHHOME/bashsshrc
       alias tmuxrussell="tmux -S /tmp/russelltmuxserver"
       alias foo="echo I work with tmux, too"' > ~/.sshrc